MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmsessionactions-csp.md

 The DMSessionActions configuration service provider (CSP) is used to manage:

-- the number of sessions the client skips if the device is in a low power state
+- the number of sessions the client skips if the device is in a low-power state
 - which CSP nodes should send an alert back to the server if there were any changes.

 This CSP was added in Windows 10, version 1703.